NatasaMiric/rock-papper-scissors/README.md

 ### Future Implementations

-  * Making a limited number of rounds, for example 5, and announce a winner.
+  * Making a limited number of rounds and announce a winner.
-  * Set up a restart game button.

 ## Technologies Used